simlexx-k/portfoliox/README.md

 # PortfolioX

-PortfolioX is a personal portfolio website designed to showcase Simon Kosgei’s professional skills, background, and contact information.
+PortfolioX is a personal portfolio website designed to showcase Simon Kosgei's professional skills, background, and contact information.
 The goal is to provide a clean, user-friendly interface that effectively communicates Simon's capabilities, making it easy for potential employers or clients to connect with him.

 ## Overview